pebble-dev/mobile-app/README.md

 ## Using localization

-To use localized string, add it to all `.json` files in `/lang`, start build_runner to generate localized models and then use it as `tr.canBeNested.yourKey`.
+To use localized string, add it to all `.json` files in `/lang`, start build_runner to generate localized models (see [Building mappings](#building-mappings) above) and then use it as `tr.canBeNested.yourKey`.
 Generator also supports named  and positional parameters:
 `"key": "fixed value, named parameter -> {named}, positional parameter -> {}` and generates function instead of string.
 Use this function similar to string:
 `tr.canBeNested.yourKey('positional', named: 'named param')`.
-To re-generate localized model, run build_runner as described in [Building mappings](##building-mappings).

 App's localization is stored in /lang directory, one `.json` file for one language.
 Structure of these `.json` files is then converted to localized model with a help of `ModelGenerator`.
 Model